Smartling/SmartlingHelp/_articles/files/capturing-content-from-files/unique-strings-and-variants.md

 ---

 When Smartling captures content from a file or website, it parses the content into **strings**.
 Within a Smartling GDN project, strings can be shared, so that content appearing more than once will usually not be duplicated in the Smartling Dashboard.
 For example, a ‘Home’ button might appear many times on a website, but Smartling captures it as one unique string, to be translated once.
-For a Files project, handling is different for business documents and resource files.
-For business documents, each file is considered separately and strings are never shared between files.
-For Application Resource Files, strings can be shared between files, so a string that appears in two different files is created in the dashboard only once and shared by both files.

-> A [new default sharing behavior](/support/articles/string-sharing-namespaces/) is in effect for accounts created after 31 July 2015.
+For a Files project, strings are generally considered to be unique to each file and strings will not be shared between files.
+String sharing between files can be controlled using [namespaces](/support/articles/string-sharing-namespaces/).

-Sometimes, however, two strings with the same text in the source language may require different translations.
+Sometimes, however, two strings in the same file, with the same text in the source language may require different translations.
 For example, the string ‘Home’ on a webpage might refer to the homepage of the domain, or to a residence.

 To handle these instances, Smartling uses Variants.
 A Variant is one of two or more unique strings within a project that share the same text in the source language, which Smartling creates as unique based on variant metadata or formatting.